klotztech/pulseaudio-focusrite-scarlett/README.md

 Yes, I know.
 It's PulseAudio.
 Basically just cuz like every mildly user-friendly desktop Linux distro's got it installed out-of-the-box.
 Feel free to post an issue on how useless I am for not using JACK or at least ALSA ffs 🙃

 # Contributing
-Feel free to add similar channel remappings for different devices, just send me a PR 😃
+Feel free to add similar channel remappings for more devices, just send me a PR 😃